 15. Wavy Bob

-If you have waves or curls, a tousled, bouncy bob will give you a soft and sophisticated look to balance out longer faces.
+If you have waves or curls, a tousled, bouncy bob will give you a soft and sophisticated look to balance out long faces.
 Consider chopping right next to the chin for a fresh, more updated look.
-Use some of the TRESemmé Make Waves Shaping Cream to give your hair hold and control as it helps to define your waves and curls.

 16. Asymmetrical Pixie

 Add some chop layers throughout your hair and define even further with a short chop in the back and more layers in the front.
 The longer layers will add depth to your features as you test out a modern ’do.